Kenshiro-28/MAGI/README.md

 TELEGRAM_BOT_TOKEN: the token you received from BotFather.

 TELEGRAM_USER_ID: your Telegram user ID, you can get it from userinfobot.

+### Stable Diffusion plugin

+This plugin allows MAGI to download a Stable Diffusion model from Hugging Face.

+MAGI will use the model to generate context-related images and save them in the folder **workspace**.

+If the folder contains images from previous sessions, they will be overwritten.

+#### Configuration

+ENABLE_STABLE_DIFFUSION_PLUGIN: enable or disable the Stable Diffusion plugin (default: disabled).

+STABLE_DIFFUSION_MODEL: this is the model used to generate images.
+The text is a path to a Hugging Face model.

+STABLE_DIFFUSION_IMAGE_SPECS: these are the general features of the images you want to generate.
+This text will be added to the prompt used to generate each image.

+STABLE_DIFFUSION_NEGATIVE_PROMPT: these are the unwanted features of the images you want to generate.
+This text will be the negative prompt used to generate each image.

 ## Model